Galser/kitchen-vagrant/README.md

 ```
 cd kitchen-vagrant
 ```
-- In order to run our tests we need an isolated Ruby envrionment, for this purpose we are going to install and use rbenv - tool that lets you install and run multiple versions of Ruby side-by-side.
+- In order to run our tests we need an isolated Ruby environment, for this purpose we are going to install and use rbenv - tool that lets you install and run multiple versions of Ruby side-by-side.
     - On macOS use **HomeBrew** (check [Technologies section](#technologies) for more details) to install rbenv :
     Make appropiate env changes :
     - macOs with BASH as the default  shell